 Why Do Cybersecurity Systems Need Monitoring?

-Make Cybersecurity a Top Down Initiative
+Make Cybersecurity a Top-Down Initiative

-Not all organizations are large enough to support an in-house cybersecurity team.
+However, not all organizations are large enough to support an in-house cybersecurity team.
 That’s where Managed Security Service Providers (MSSPs) come in.
-A good MSSP can provide your organization with 24/7 monitoring, up to date information on potential threats, and access to trained cybersecurity experts, all for a fraction of the cost of employing an in-house team.
-However, even if you choose to outsource your cybersecurity to an MSSP, all employees still need to understand why cybersecurity is critical and how their actions can either contribute to or detract from, safeguarding the company’s digital assets.
+A good MSSP can provide your organization with 24/7 monitoring, up-to-date information on potential threats, and access to trained cybersecurity experts—all for a fraction of the cost of employing an in-house team.

 Provide Regular Cybersecurity Training